REASON-6G/mATRIC/README.md

 2. **OPEN API** <br>
 The mATRIC APIs serve as interfaces between the platform, Access Technology applications and Orchestration applications.
 This process involves: <br>
-- Onborading request: receiving request from relevant applications and store them in a NoSQL database creating a related profile.
+- Onboarding request: receiving request from relevant applications and store them in a NoSQL database creating a related profile.
 - Data collection request: receiving data streams and store them in a NoSQL database.
 - Service request: receiving customer service requests through the Orchestrator, complete with requirement definitions.